arcus/education_modules/git_setup_windows/git_setup_windows.md

 In 2020, most Git code hosting services transitioned to using `main` as the default branch.
 As an example, any new repository that is opened in GitHub and GitLab default to `main`.
 However, Git has not yet made the same change.
 As a result, local repositories must be manually configured have the same main branch name as most cloud services.

-For versions of Git prior to 2.28, the change can be made on an individual repository level.
-The command for this is in the next episode.
-Note that if this value is unset in your local Git configuration, the `init.defaultBranch` value defaults to `master`.

 ### Check your global configurations